Abdominal radiation - dischargeRadiation - abdomen - discharge; Cancer - abdominal radiation; Lymphoma - abdominal radiation

 - Try a clear, liquid diet.

-- DO NOT eat raw fruits and vegetables and other high-fiber foods, coffee, beans, cabbage, whole grain breads and cereals, sweets, or spicy foods.
+- Don't eat raw fruits and vegetables and other high-fiber foods, coffee, beans, cabbage, whole grain breads and cereals, sweets, or spicy foods.

 - Eat and drink slowly.

-- DO NOT drink milk or eat any other dairy products if they bother your bowels.
+- Don't drink milk or eat any other dairy products if they bother your bowels.

 - When the diarrhea starts to improve, eat small amounts of low-fiber foods, such as white rice, bananas, applesauce, mashed potatoes, low-fat cottage cheese, and dry toast.